coliff/bootstrap-5-migrate-tool/README.md

 - Replaces all the Bootstrap 4 class names with the renamed Bootstrap 5 class names
 - Replaces deprecated components (such as `.jumbotron` and `.media`) with utility classes
 - Renames all the data attributes (such as `data-toggle` and `data-target`) to the new names
-- Updates all Bootstrap v4 CDN links (jsdelivr.net, unpkg.com and stackpath.bootstrapcdn.com) to latest version of Bootstrap v5
+- Updates all Bootstrap v4 CDN links (cloudflare, jsdelivr, stackpath.bootstrapcdn.com and unpkg) to latest version of Bootstrap v5

 ## Usage